 Over 7.5 million of California’s workers lack access to a workplace retirement plan, but that’s about to change.
-By 2022, a new law will require every employer in California with at least five employees to offer a retirement plan — either through the private market, or by giving employees access to the new, state-run CalSavers program.
+By 2022, a new law will require employers in California with five or more employees to offer a retirement plan — either through the private market, or by giving their employees access to the new, state-run CalSavers program.

-If this development sounds like a big deal, it’s because it is.
+If CalSavers sounds like a big deal, it’s because it is.
 California lawmakers are calling it “the most ambitious push to expand retirement security since the passage of Social Security in the 1930s.”